Recommendations & Conclusions

 The Government is yet to confirm whether AI-specific legislation will be included in the upcoming King’s Speech in November.
 This new session of Parliament will be the last opportunity before the General Election for the UK to legislate on the governance of AI.
 Following the Election it is unlikely that …

-Government response.
 The government stated it does not intend to introduce new legislation immediately, preferring an evidence-based approach and further learning through initiatives like the AI Safety Institute and Summit.
-It confirmed that further details on next steps for AI regulation will …
+It confirmed that further details on next steps for AI regulation will be provided in the white …

 Department for Science, Innovation and Technology